Skip to Main Content

 Reference:

-As of October 20th 2023, some AI tools such as chatGPT and Bard generate shareable URLs that allow other readers to see the content of chat sessions with them.
+Some AI tools such as chatGPT and Bard generate shareable URLs that allow other readers to see the content of chat sessions with them.
 There are also browser plugins such as ShareGPT or A.I.
 Archives which also generate shareable URLs for chat sessions.

 Example with shareable URL generated by the AI Tool: